evillan0315/codegen-cli/README.md

 - Node.js (LTS version recommended)
 - npm or yarn
 - Git
-- **AI Editor Backend service running and accessible.** The CLI communicates with this service for all AI and file system operations.
+- **AI Editor Backend service running and accessible.**
+  - The CLI communicates with this service for all AI and file system operations.
+  - Visit https://github.com/evillan0315/project-board-server (or similar backend project) for setup instructions.

 ### Installation